Carolina College of Natural Health Sciences

 Perfect as a snack or side dish that can be shared at picnics or to give you energy before and after activities.
 Garlic, lemon and onion add sharp, sour and pungent tastes that are balanced by the smooth texture of chickpeas and the nutty depth of tahini.
 Traditionally served with falafal or pita bread, you can also try it with cucumber or served on a bed of arugula.

-Is Homemade Hummus Good for My Ayurvedic Diet?
+Is Homemade Hummus a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Homemade Hummus' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.